droidwayin/GentleDynamics/README.md

 ### GentleDynamics - EasyEffects Preset

+🎧 Headphone users: consider adding your AutoEq correction profile after the multiband compressor — either as a convolver or a parametric EQ

 ### Multiband Dynamic Equalization

 This EasyEffects preset constitutes a sophisticated audio chain designed to produce a clean, dynamically controlled final output.
 The processing aims not to impart a heavy vintage or analogue character but rather to achieve a modern, transparent polish.
 The resulting audio character will be highly dynamic, textured, and adapt in real-time to the source material, aiming for a sound that is both controlled and rich in detail across the entire frequency spectrum.